-This training is subsidised by the NSW Government.
+This training is subsidised by the NSW government.
 Eligibility criteria apply.

 You will receive your individual training plan when you enrol in this course.
 Your plan will include information about your recommended study timetable, units and assessments.